The ULTIMATE Guide to Saving Money on Auto Insurance

 - Combine insurance.
 Maybe insuring all your cars with the same company is a no-brainer, but make sure you’re taking advantage of other insurance services they offer, in order to improve loyalty and achieve the lowest rate possible across the board.
 Consolidate!

 - Drop collision insurance.
-If your car has reached “crapola” status, or you’re looking for an excuse to get rid of it, consider dropping collision.
-Just don’t use that as an excuse to get in an accident!
+If your car has reached junk status, or you’re looking for an excuse to get rid of it, consider dropping collision.

 - Use our comparison tool.
 Make sure you’re using our free car insurance comparison tool so you can see side by side what you’re getting for your money.
 Everyone’s coverage is different, so ensure you’re getting the best bang-up coverage for your buck.

 - Raise your deductible.
-This involves a bit of risk if you’re not a good driver (hey, be honest with yourself) because you’re going to spend more out of pocket in the case of an accident.
+This involves a bit of risk if you’re not a good driver because you’re going to spend more out of pocket in the case of an accident.
 But if you need to save some money right now, it might not be a bad idea.

 - Become a good customer.
 Make sure that when you need insurance for your house, another car, or your prized comic book collection, to go through your current insurer.
 Overall, you’ll save money and gain good status with that company.

-- Shop around every 6-12 months, but well before your policy expires.
-Insurance companies usually know when your policy is going to expire, so if you’re in hurry mode because your coverage is about to end, they’re going to jack up their rates, maybe by 15%.
+- Shop around every 6-12 months and before your policy expires.
+Insurance companies usually know when your policy is going to expire, so if you’re in a hurry because your coverage is about to end, they’re going to jack up their rates, maybe by 15%.
 Be careful and plan ahead.

 - Ask for discounts.
-It never hurts to try, so call your insurer or agent up and see if there’s anything else they can do for you.
-You could also try demanding, but disagreeable people generally don’t get breaks on their car insurance.
-That type of attitude may reflect on their driving habits.
+It never hurts to try, so call your insurer up and see if there’s anything else they can do for you.

 - Use your credit card.
 Auto insurance is a fixed cost.
-That is, you’re going to have to buy it.
-Since you know this, you should think about using a credit card that has multipurpose points rewards such as one from American Express.
+You should think about using a credit card that has multipurpose points rewards such as one from American Express.
 You’ll get thousands of points, built up over time.
 Plus, if you keep paying with credit, the points won’t expire until you do.

 - Never settle.
 The insurance industry is a very competitive business, so make sure you are always willing to try new companies.
-Like Elizabeth Taylor and husbands, don’t be afraid to switch every once in a while.
-But unlike a new husband, a new company just might save you money.
+Don’t be afraid to switch every once in a while; a new company just might save you money.